R32fanboy/ubuntusetup/README.md

 Installation instructions:
 This is assuming you have some flavor of Ubuntu.
 I use Ubuntu Budgie, hence the Chromium removal lines.
 1. Install Ubuntu and open terminal.
+Type the following commands:

 sudo su